-- In the bowl of a stand mixer fitted with the whisk attachment, whisk the brown sugar and eggs on medium speed, until thick, doubled in volume, and light caramel in color (about 4 minutes).
+- In the bowl of a stand mixer fitted with the whisk attachment, whisk the brown sugar, caster sugar and eggs on medium speed, until thick, doubled in volume, and light caramel in color (about 4 minutes).
 Add in the melted and slightly cooled dark chocolate.
 Continue to whisk until well incorporated.
 You may have to scrape down the sides of the bowl.

 - Set the mixer speed to medium and add in the dry ingredients.
 Whisk until just combined, then, add in the water.
 Continue to whisk until homogenise.
 The dough should be fluid, and form a thick flowing trail when the whisk is lifted.
-Remove the bowl from the stand mixer and set it in the refrigerator to chill for at least 15 minutes, or up to an hour.
+Remove the bowl from the stand mixer and set it in the fridge to chill for at least 15 minutes, or up to an hour.
 (Not any longer or it will be too hard to scoop.)

 - Meanwhile, preheat the oven temperature to 180 degrees Celsius.
 Line three large baking trays with baking paper.

 - Using a small cookie scoop, scoop the dough evenly onto the prepared cookie sheets.
 The dough should be soft but will hold its shape when being scooped.
 If not, leave in the fridge for a further 15 minutes.
 Place 6-8 scoops on each cookie sheet with plenty of room to spread.
 Drop the sheets against the kitchen bench to slightly flatten the cookies.
 Sprinkle over a little of the flaked sea salt.

 - Bake the cookies for a total of 11 minutes.
 To make crinkles (method is according to Sarah Kieffer), you’ll have to do the following steps:

 Set a timer for 11 minutes of baking.
 Place sheets in.